The report also suggests the need for more research into health effects of exposure to low levels of cadmium.

 The combination of heat, humidity and physical labor can lead to fatalities.
 The two most serious forms of heat related illnesses are heat exhaustion (primarily from dehydration) and heat stroke, which could be fatal.
 Signs of heat exhaustion or heat stroke need immediate attention.
 Recognizing those warning signs and taking quick action can make a difference in preventing a fatality.

-OSHA's Heat Stress Card lists tips and precautions to prevent many heat-related deaths and injuries.
 Available in English and Spanish, this laminated fold-up card is free to employers to distribute to their workers.
 It offers a quick reference about heat-related injuries, including warning signs, symptoms and early treatment.

-Protecting Yourself in the Sun is a pocket card that explains how to perform self-examinations to detect early stages of skin cancer.
 The card, available in English and Spanish, also describes common physical features of skin cancer that can be caused by exposure to the sun.

 The publications can be downloaded from OSHA's web site on the publications page or can be ordered by calling OSHA's publications office at (202) 693-1888.